Seb35/Synchronised-Pages/README.md

-The WordPress plugin __Synchronised Pages__ empower you in creating a lot of pages according to a template in which you can remplace some parts of the template with specific informations contained in a database.
+The WordPress plugin __Synchronised Pages__ empower you in creating a lot of pages according to a template in which some parts are remplaced by informations from a database.

 Description
 -----------